-There is no question of red tape.
-As a matter of fact I am surprised to hear the criticisms that are sometimes of a greater project which would mean the expenditure of more money.
+Mr. EDUN: I am going to support this vote for \$10,000, but I was thinking of a greater project which would mean the expenditure of more money.
 Anything that will tend to stop the importation of salted fish which has no proper food value, I will support.
 I think that we ought to concentrate our minds on what is called Fish Culture or the breeding of fish.
 I think something can be done in breeding the "moracot" which the Venezuelans are exporting, the "paku" and the "cuffum."
 I think that in doing that we will be doing the right thing.
 I do not think we should only concentrate our minds on giving loans to catch fish.
 Something more should be done in trying to experiment as we do in the case of animal breeding.
 That, I think, is the right way to tackle the proposition.
-I have no hesitation in saying that the Members do everything possible to let bona fide when it comes to Government loans.
-I have seen many persons unable to get loans from the Co-operative Credit security.
+I have no hesitation in saying that the Members named as comprising the Board will do everything possible to let bona fide fishermen secure their loans very easily, but I am fearful of red tape when it comes to Government loans.
+J have seen many persons unable to get loans from the Co-operative Credit Bank because they could not give a security.
 I want that side of the question to be as elastic as possible in order to give the men ample chances to catch fish and to see what they can do.
-But I do think the question of examination of Fish Culture ought to be their loans named as comprising the Board easily, but I am fearful of red secure fishermen considered
+But I do think the question of examination of Fish Culture ought to be considered.